vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/atriH/_index.md

 venkaTAdhvarin
 (1600s of the common era), as has [been said](http://manasataramgini.wordpress.com/2012/04/06/some-maxims-of-venkatadhvarin/)\- "a shrauta ritualist, keen observer of humanity, master poet, proponent of vishiShTAdvaita and shrIvaiShNava bigot".

+### Ranga Nath Poudyal
+Son of Tāntrika Pandit Brajnath Poudyal Atri (Guru of King Pratap Singh Shah, writer of Purascaryarnava).
+Ranga Nath grew up in Benaras although he was born in Makhantol, Kathmandu in 1773 AD as his father was exiled to Benaras by Queen Rajendra Laxmi.
+Ranga Nath was considered among the finest scholars in all of Kashi.
+Hence, the king of Kashi gave him the title "King of Pandits".
+Once back to Nepal, he not only became Rājguru but also Mukhtiyār (Prime Minister) for a short time.

 ## गॊरूरु-रामस्वाम्य्-अय्यङ्गार्यः
 - प्रसिद्धः कन्नडगद्यकविः।